sagemath/sage/src/doc/en/developer/index.rst

   a tricky situation such as merge conflict.

 - :ref:`section-writing-code-for-sage`: This is a guide on conventions in writing code and documentation.
+A beginning developer should read this to be a good developer.
 As conventions evolve over time, also experienced Sage contributors may want to review this section once in a while.

 - :ref:`section-testing-sage`: We value testing Sage highest.
 Every change of Sage source code has a risk to break Sage, and must be tested before being